 The College will not inform a student’s parents of an incident, unless the student wants them informed or there is a medical emergency.

 What if I am not sure if I want to report an incidence?

-A survivor can speak with the Dean of Students, or designee, Title IX Coordinator, Deputy Title IX Coordinator for Students, or the Chair of the Human Rights Committee.
+A survivor can speak with the Dean of Students, or designee, Title IX Coordinator, or the Chair of the Human Rights Committee.
 You can explore your options and learn about the conduct and human rights process.
 You can ask questions and speak in hypothetical terms to gain information about what the process is like and what could be expected.
 However, once any identifying information is revealed about an incidence of sexual violence, like the name of the person and details about what happened, then the College can act on the information you provide.